json-schema-org/blog/pages/posts/the-architectural-scope-of-json-schema.md

 Specifically, these requirements only pertain to standalone implementations that are provided as general-use representations of the JSON Schema specification to be consumed by unknown parties.

-Applications which have integrated implemenations or application/implemenatation pairs which have specialized contracts need not adhere to these requirements because these arrangements are out of scope of the specification.
+Applications which have integrated implementations or application/implementation pairs which have specialized contracts need not adhere to these requirements because these arrangements are out of scope of the specification.

 _Cover photo by me_ 😁